Schema

 When modeling the edges, we also specify that the edge type KNOWS

-connects the vertex types Person
+connects the node (vertex) types Person

 to Person